Eco-Bots: A Robotics Competition for Faculty of Applied Sciences' Students

 Proposal Submission Guidelines

-Interested teams should submit a project proposal by September 24, 2018.
+Interested teams should submit a project proposal.
 Proposals should include an outline (max 1 page, PDF format) of your:

 - Team competition/membership –provide the full name, program area and SFU ID for each of your team members.
 Please also make note of the principal areas of interest (e.g. firmware, software, mechanical design, etc.) for each team member.